creativetechnologylab/interactive-typography-opentype-p5/README.md

 In the realm of generative art, typography occupies a unique space, serving as a bridge between conventional design elements and algorithmic unpredictability.
 This [p5.js sketch](https://github.com/creativetechnologylab/interactive-typography-p5/blob/main/sketch.js) seeks to delve into the granular aspects of type manipulation, building on the typographic scripts supplied generously by [Generative Gestaltung](http://www.generative-gestaltung.de/2/).
 We build on their framework by simplyfying the sketch to a general template that allows learners to build their own creations.

+This document examines in detail some of the code snippets.
+It is not necessarily in the order the code is written in the script.
+Learners are encouraged to examin the sketch.js file , which is structured, in conjunction with this.

 ## Architectural Overview